 Sanitary landfills store solid waste while it decomposes, meanwhile protecting the groundwater supply underneath.
 Frequent covering of each new layer of trash also is intended to keep garbage from flying around polluting the air and to minimize the attraction of birds and rodents, which may spread disease.

-This is the typical destination of your garbage in the U.S. and other places also.
+This is the typical destination of your garbage in the U.S. and many other places also.

 While some people use the word interchangeably with "dump," it's important to note that a landfill has been engineered to provide some level of protection for both the groundwater and air aspects of the environment and isn't left open like a dump.

 Sanitary landfills also are not the same as a transfer station, which is a temporary holding place for solid waste on the way to its ultimate destination.